So, you got the coveted instant pot. But do you have instant pot fear?

 I hope that you feel brave enough now to use your cool new pressure cooker!
 Go forth, and have an easier life!
 Let me hear about your favorite recipes, tips, and tricks as you use your pot!

-If you need to refer back to this post, be sure to pin it!
+Sharing is caring!
+If you need to refer back to this post or want to share it with friends, be sure to pin it!